 April 16 – August 10, 2019 – registration

 August 10, 2019 – preliminary pogram

 The working language of the conference is English.
-The conference is supported by the European Regional Development Fund (Centre of Excellence in Estonian Studies – CEES, TK 145) and is free of charge for participants.
+The conference is supported by the European Regional Development Fund (Centre of Excellence in Estonian Studies – CEES, TK 145).
+Conference is free of charge for participants.